-There are currently open positions in the research track (see below), but we accept resumes for all tracks, and may contact students when placements become available.
+There are currently open positions in the research and communication tracks (see below), but we accept resumes for all tracks, and may contact students when placements become available.
 To be considered for future positions, send us a resume, and subscribe to our population health scholars mailing list for announcements of new openings.

 Population Health Scholar - Research